ghall15/fiscalhistory/webpage/government_budget_constraint.rst

           4. Indians
           5. interest

-Government spending is also recorded in a second set of accounts: `the National Income and Product Accounts (NIPA)`_
+Government spending is also recorded by the Bureau of Economic Analysis in a second set of accounts: `the National Income and Product Accounts (NIPA)`_

 .. _the National Income and Product Accounts (NIPA): http://www.bea.gov/iTable/index_nipa.cfm

+These accounts begin in 1929.

-Unlike the budget number reported by the OMB, the numbers reported by the NIPA are
+Unlike the budget number reported by the OMB, the numbers reported by the NIPA are quarter and based on the calendar year.
+The NIPA also provides a consistent accounting with state and local government accounts as well as GDP

-  * from 1929 to the present

-  * based on the calendar year/quarter,

-  * consistent accounting with state and local government accounts as well as GDP

-The three primary or top level categories are
+Government expenditures within the NIPA are decomposed into four primary or top level categories

      1. Government consumption, :math:`G_t`

      2. Transfer payments, :math:`TR_t`

      3. Net interest payments, :math:`INT_t`

+     4. Other

+Othere includes ..., and is small.

 The Revolutionary and Continental Accounts
 -------------------------------------------